osllmai/inDox/libs/indoxMiner/README.md

 detector.save_results(detections, "output.jpg")
 ```

-In this example, the `ObjectDetection` class is initialized with the model name `"yolov5"`.
-The `detect_objects()` method detects objects in the image, and the `visualize_results()` method draws bounding boxes around the detected objects.

 #### Supported Detection Models

-The `ObjectDetection` class in IndoxMiner can use any of the following models.
-You simply need to specify the model name when initializing:
+The `ObjectDetection` class in IndoxMiner can use any of the following models:

 ```python
 detector = ObjectDetection(model="detectron2")  # for Detectron2